 Location, location, location

-Most plants fail not from lack of care but from being placed in the wrong location in your yard.
-Plants designed for other growing zones should also not be purchased.
-If the information is not listed a good general rule of thumb is that most flowers and fruit plants require at least six hours of sunshine and good drainage.
+Another key to planting success is choosing the right location in your yard.
+Most flowers and fruit plants are easy to care for when placed in the optimal spot.Regardless of where you live, it is important to always read plant tags and descriptions.
+Most plants fail not from lack of care but from being placed in the wrong place in your yard.
+Plants meant for other growing zones should also not be purchased.
+If the information is not listed, a good rule of thumb is that most flowers and fruit plants require at least six hours of sunshine and good drainage.

 For containers, you can drill extra drainage holes with a power drill or add a layer of small gravel to the bottom of your pot.
 Smaller planted pots can be moved indoors to decorate your home when in bloom.